TheThingsIndustries/lorawan-stack-docs/doc/content/devices/best-practices/_index.md

 For example, in Europe, duty cycles are regulated by section 7.2.3 of the ETSI EN300.220 standard.

 Additionally, the LoRaWAN specification dictates duty cycles for the join frequencies, the frequencies devices of all LoRaWAN-compliant devices use for over-the-air activation (OTAA).
 In most regions this duty cycle is set to 1%.
+Learn more about duty cycles in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/duty-cycle/).

 ## Expect Packet Loss